 All Federal Crimes Are Serious

-The last century has brought an expansion of federal crimes as the US Congress has sought to expand the scope of federal law has been an expansion of federal crimes.
+The last century has brought an expansion of federal crimes as the US Congress has sought to expand the scope of federal law.
 You could easily commit a federal crime without even knowing it.
 For example, sharing a Netflix account is now a federal crime!

 Netflix violations aside, federal crimes are vastly different than state crimes and require the expertise of an attorney that understands federal law.
 While there is no shortage of criminal defense lawyers in Springfield, Missouri, few are licensed to go to federal court.
 Having a federal defense attorney that regularly appears in federal court is vital so that you receive the best defense possible.